Kitware/geowatch/docs/source/manual/development/roadmap.rst

 - [ ] **SMQTK**: Integrate with SMQTK by providing it feature descriptors derived from our network activations / heatmaps

+- [ ] **Train Monitoring**: Log more weight statistics like rank, magnitude, etc. in tensorboard to better understand the training process.

 Quality of Life
 ---------------